REBELinBLUE/kube-guide/2-resources.md

 ![Deployment Icon](./images/icons/resources/deploy-128.png)

 The *Deployment* is a high level abstraction for defining and updating *Pods* and *ReplicaSets*.
-If you are running a stateless app which needs to run continuously, such as a HTTP server, you will create a *Deployment*. *Deployments* allow you to update a running app without downtime, they also specify a strategy for restarting *Pods* if (or rather, when) they die.
+If you are running a stateless application which needs to run continuously, such as a HTTP server, you will create a *Deployment*.
+*Deployments* allow you to update a running application without downtime, they also specify a strategy for restarting *Pods* if (or rather, when) they die.
 This is the type of resources you will normally create most often.

 ### ReplicaSet